tghabour/CourseProject/README.md

 gunicorn api.wsgi
 ```

 This will start an HTTP server that serves requests.

 Example request: http://localhost:8000/documents?search=paradigmatic%20relationship&corpus=cs-410&max_results=5

-**Add instructions for shutting down port 8000 if already in use?**
+> Note: Sometimes gunicorn can keep running in the background if the process is not shutdown correctly.
+If you see an error message that indicates that a process is already using port 8000: `[ERROR] Connection in use: ('127.0.0.1', 8000)`, try the following to find out which process it is, and kill the process.
+>
+> ```sh
+> # kills processes running on port 8000
+> kill -9 $(lsof -ti:8000)
+> # try re-running the api
+> gunicorn api.wsgi
+> ```

 #### Client